MicrosoftDocs/SupportArticles-docs/support/dynamics-365/supply-chain/warehousing/cant-move-license-plate.md

 ## Resolution

-This issue has been fixed by changes that are deployed in [KB 4571546](https://fix.lcs.dynamics.com/Issue/Details?kb=4571546&bugId=467880&dbType=3&qc=5b46d7faa9cc326cebfe9854cb30be8ea30b21ef33d3572c325fbb21202de687).
+This issue has been fixed by changes that were deployed in [KB 4571546](https://fix.lcs.dynamics.com/Issue/Details?kb=4571546&bugId=467880&dbType=3&qc=5b46d7faa9cc326cebfe9854cb30be8ea30b21ef33d3572c325fbb21202de687).
 Those changes will make the **Serial number** field optional when Blank receipt and Blank issue are allowed.